 Where the Group is involved with outstanding litigation, provisions are raised where claims against the Group are probable and are able to be measured, at the best estimate of the expenditure required to settle the obligation at the reporting date.
-Where claims are not able to be reliably measured or are subject to future events not wholly within control of the Group, disclosure is made by way of a contingent liability note (note 30).
+Where claims are not able to be reliably measured or are subject to future events not wholly within control of the Group, disclosure is made by way of a contingent liability as disclosed in note 28(c).